 Make plans for some special events unique to the corridor area.
 Do you like football?
 There's a festival for it.
 Are you a Star Trek fan?
 Yes, there's a festival for it.
 Are you really into food?
 Yep, there's a special event for that too.
+Corridor area festivals embrace holidays, celebration, music, fun and games, tradition.
 The following unique events are listed by month.

 Coralville BrrrFest - Coralville Marriott Hotel and Conference Center Exhibit Hall